Monterrey, Mexico

 When we asked people living in Monterrey about club and activities where newcomers can meet others, they responded:

 "Expats in Monterrey often join local meetup groups, churches, language and cultural exchange programs such as InterNations, sports clubs and gyms to connect with the local people.
 There a variety of cultural activities such as attending performances at local theatres and museums, or taking Art or Craft classes.
 Another popular way to meet with other expats and locals is to frequent the local bars and cafes.
-This helps to form relationships with other expats in the city who share similar interests and experiences," wrote one member in Monterrey.
+This helps to form relationships with other expats in the city who share similar interests and experiences," commented one expat who made the move to Monterrey.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.